Phlebotomy Certification Taunton, Massachusetts

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has study materials based on their certification exams.
 Be positive to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the official exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the final exam, your credentials are hurriedly inputted in the national registry and a digital copy of your credentials is provided in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.